Donate

 Community conservation work in Kenya

 We’re working hand-in-hand with vulnerable communities living on the borders of National Parks and in important wildlife corridors to help reduce the burdens of living alongside wildlife and the poverty that can lead to wildlife crime.
 We’re working to improve livelihood opportunities, financial resilience and wellbeing of the communities.
 And we’re building positive relationships between local people, park rangers and managers.
-Together, we can protect the vital ecosystems provided by the protected areas.
+Together, we can protect the vital ecosystems provided by these protected areas.

 Monitoring, technology and training conservation work